 Having said all that, let’s not forget we made a relationship expert out of Steve Harvey, just because of his ability to make us laugh.
 His genius was not restricted to comedy either.
 Never mind the history of his failed marriages, the mistreatment of his kids’ mother, and the history of his current wife having had children for 2 family members, whereas the children can be related in more ways than one(cousins, brothers or what have you), we still gave Steve Harvey the ability to exploit the black community financially and intellectually, by supporting his opinion on relationships, and making him a spokesperson for how black relationships should be.
-So many women wanted to practice his 90-day rule, and so many of them bought his book.
+So many women wanted to practice his 90-day rule, and so many of them bought his book, because he’s now a relationship guru certified by the black women who bought his bullshit!
 It was as if fictitious Jesus himself came down to school these black women on relationships.
 Do you still wanna blame Kanye for who he has become?
 This is exactly what we do to celebrities, especially in the black community.
 We allow most of them to build brands that they have no business building, just because of their celebrity.
 There’s no way in the world Steve Harvey should have become a best-selling author, writing opinionated books about black relationships and the proper steps to take, based on his personal failings as a husband, and the morally corrupt woman he married.
 We can guess that her beauty played a major role in their union.
 I can’t blame her for having enough game to get her a trick.
 It’s difficult to avoid the fact that Steve Harvey’s wife has children by 2 drug dealing cousins, and we made this guy the relationship guru of the black community?
 Remember not too long ago, Steve Harvey was standing with Trump as well.
-Black people make these men, and then they want to turn around and be mad at them for being themselves.
+Black people make these men, and then they want to turn around and be mad at them for being themselves.White people just want to enjoy the opportunity to use these men to exploit and destroy the black community.
+A white publishing company gave Steve Harvey a book deal, and another white film company financed and distributed the movies based on his books.
+They marvel at our social ills.
 We have to stop creating these monsters, because fame and money tend to have an adverse affect on black men.
 Too often they become delusional, and don’t know how to stay in their lane.
 For years, no one really gave a damn that R. Kelly was going around urinating on little girls.
+Some people even blamed the young girl for acting too grown, or should not have been around a grown ass pedophile who took advantage of her.
 The support for his music never waned.
 He became untouchable and invincible, as more pubescent girls fell victim to his sexual deviant behavior.
 We should’ve stopped him at Aaliyah, but we didn’t, so this man developed delusions of grandeur to the point where his pedophilia got out of control.
-We, as a community, must stop building these celebrities up to the point where they start to believe your love for them makes them indestructible.
+We, as a community, must stop building these celebrities up to the point where they start to believe your love for them makes them indestructible and untouchable.
 We are, in essence, creating these delusional monsters, and we must accept the responsibility for the role we play in it.
 At the end of the day, any famous black person with money can be made a leader, even when they don’t have leadership qualities.
 We tag them to become the mouthpiece and the voice for our community for every situation and subject.
 As long as we like something about them enough that we feel warrant a leadership role, this person is often tagged our next leader.
 Our thirst for leadership must come to a halt, because the true leaders among us might get discouraged, because they are not given a chance to flourish.